IrisShaders/glsl-transformer/README.md

 - Moving a node strictly inside its local root scope (not a subscope)
 - Removing or moving a non-local-root node without touching its subtree, though this may break things that rely on grammar rules being followed

-### Not yet permitted
+### Not permitted (yet)

-- Moving a node out of the scope of its local root
+- Moving a node out of the scope of its local root (it would be missing a token stream)
-- Removing or moving a local root without touching its subtree even if the parsing rules allow it
+- Entirely removing a local root node and replacing it with a new one, giving it the previous node's children

 ## An example transformation